 - Member of the British Association of Psychopharmacology

-Additional information about research, publications and interests:
+Additional information about research, publications and interests

-I have published self-help material for the general public as well as academic papers in leading medical journals.
+Dr Parker has published self-help material for the general public as well as academic papers in leading medical journals.

-Beginning Recovery – A booklet for families and sufferers of addiction, thinking about treatment.
+- Beginning Recovery – A booklet for families and sufferers of addiction, thinking about treatment.
 (Parker AJR & Mitcheson L (2007) AVAILABLE ON REQUEST

-An Introduction to Group Twelve-step Facilitation: Breaking Barriers and Myth Busting.
+- An Introduction to Group Twelve-step Facilitation: Breaking Barriers and Myth Busting.
 In, Principles and Practice of Group Work in Addictions, Ed.
 Hill R & Harris J. Routledge.
 Parker AJR (2011)

-Diagnosis and management of alcohol use disorders.
+- Diagnosis and management of alcohol use disorders.
 BMJ Vol 336: 496-501.
 Parker AJR, Marshall EJ & Ball, DM.
 (2008)

-The Neuroendocrinology of Chronic Fatigue Syndrome and Fibromyalgia.
+- The Neuroendocrinology of Chronic Fatigue Syndrome and Fibromyalgia.
 Psychological Medicine.
 Vol 31(8), 1331-1345.
 Parker AJR, Cleare A & Wessely S (2001).

-Sexual Disorders.
+- Sexual Disorders.
 In The Mind: A User’s Guide, Ed.
 Raj Persaud.
 Transworld.
 Parker AJR.
 (2007)